code-monet/sim-gamer-kit/docs/fffsake/index.md

 (do all these **BEFORE** starting your game):

 1. Launching HidHide and ensuring the filter is enabled.
 2. Launch Joystick Gremlin and load your desired profile.
-Click on `Activate`.
-    `FFFSake` will activate if it's a plugin loaded for this profile.
-    1. With the profile active, you can the button you bound earlier to toggle muting.
-    `FFFSake`. `Tools` > `Log Display` > `User` will show a message when `FFFSake` is turned on or off.
 3. Optional: Set gain percentages for hardware force feedback effects.
 Games typically use a subset of these, so changing them may not have an effect.
 The [game guides](../game_guides/index.md) have recommended settings for some games.
 The default value is 50%.
 See the [game issues guide](../game_guides/issues.md) for why you might want to change these.
+4. Click on `Activate`. `FFFSake` will activate if it's a plugin loaded for this profile.
+    1. With the profile active, you can use the button you bound earlier to toggle muting.
+    `FFFSake`. `Tools` > `Log Display` > `User` will show a message when `FFFSake` is turned on or off.

 At this point you can launch your game and configure it for vJoy.
 You should be able to select and configure it inside the game as you would a physical controller.